Extend kubectl with plugins

 Limitations

-It is currently not possible to create plugins that overwrite existing kubectl commands.
+It is currently not possible to create plugins that overwrite existing kubectl commands or extend commands other than create.
 For example, creating a plugin kubectl-version will cause that plugin to never be executed, as the existing kubectl version command will always take precedence over it.
 Due to this limitation, it is also not possible to use plugins to add new subcommands to existing kubectl commands.
-For example, adding a subcommand kubectl create foo by naming your plugin kubectl-create-foo will cause that plugin to be ignored.
+For example, adding a subcommand kubectl attach vm by naming your plugin kubectl-attach-vm will cause that plugin to be ignored.

 kubectl plugin list shows warnings for any valid plugins that attempt to do this.